sofar/how-to-clear/00-readme.md

 to use a clean Clear Linux OS installation to do the training in its entirety.
 There should not be a need to install third party software, and the training material should explain all the concepts without the need for external reference documentation.
+It is expected however expected that people consult manual pages where appropriate.

 Due to the nature of the Clear Linux OS tools, a functional network connection is required to use many of the tools.
 While it is possible